haroldwongms/openshift-containerplatform/README.md

 This template deploys multiple VMs and requires some pre-work before you can successfully deploy the OpenShift Cluster.
 If you don't get the pre-work done correctly, you will most likely fail to deploy the cluster using this template.
 Please read the instructions completely before you proceed.

-This template uses the On-Demand Red Hat Enterprise Linux image from the Azure Gallery.
-This means there is an hourly charge for using this image.
+This template allows you to choose between a custom VHD image in an existing Storage Account or the On-Demand Red Hat Enterprise Linux image from the Azure Gallery.
+>If you use the On-Demand image, there is an hourly charge for using this image.
 At the same time, the instance will be registered to your Red Hat subscription so you will also be using one of your entitlements.
-For this reason, this template is good for setting up temporary POCs or learning environments but not meant for production due to the "double billing".
+This will lead to "double billing".

 After successful deployment, the Bastion Node is no longer required.
 You can turn it off and delete it or keep it around for running future playbooks.